Lincolnville Salmon Wherry

 The plans for the Lincolnville Salmon Wherry consist of lines and offsets, and construction plan, plus a combined sail plan that shows the mould spacing for boats ranging from 12'-10" to 16' overall, all of which can be built using the same offsets.
 Professional building time is about 190 hours for traditional construction...less for glued lap construction, assuming you build her without ribs.
 If yours will be a sailing glued lap version, some type of bracing is recommended to counter the strains the sail rig imposes on the hull.
 Sawn frames are a good solution (see photo).

-We don't yet have a Boatbuilding in Pictures CD for this model, because we'll have to build another one in order to have enough photos.
-Even so, where our boats are all built in more or less the same way, there would be considerable benefit from viewing our Duck Trap Wherry CD.
-Yes, she's a different wherry model, but the moulds are built the same way, she has the same sort of plank keel, she's set up in the same way, she's planked the same way (tuck and all), and finished off in the same way.
-It might be worth a look before you plunk down cash for the plans...
+We don't yet have a Boatbuilding in Pictures CD for this model, though the plan is to use the construction photos from the buygundy wherry for that purpose.
+Even so, where our lapstrake boats are all built in more or less the same way, there would be considerable benefit from viewing either our Duck Trap Wherry CD or the Christmas Wherry CD.
+Yes, they are different wherry models, but the moulds are built the same way, both has the same sort of plank keel, they are set up in the same way, they're planked the same way (tuck and all), and finished off in the same way.
+Both CD (or print versions if you prefer) offer good, sound boatbuilding information.

 14'-0" Lincolnville Salmon Wherry Plans.............................US$55.00